Aaron Lowe

-Aaron Lowe (born October 12, 1974) is a Canadian ice dancer.
-With partner and wife Megan Wing, he is a two-time Four Continents bronze medallist.
+Aaron Lowe (born October 12, 1974) is a retired Canadian ice dancer and current coach.
+With former partner and wife Megan Wing, he is a two-time Four Continents bronze medalist.

 Career

 Lowe was born in Vancouver, British Columbia.
 He began in hockey at the age of seven and switched to figure skating when he was nine.
 He began skating with Megan Wing in 1986.
 They won six bronze medals and four silver medals at the Canadian Figure Skating Championships.
 In 2006, the duo competed in the Winter Olympics, where they finished 11th overall.
 On April 25, 2006, Wing and Lowe announced officially their retirement from competitive skating.

+Aaron now competes in Functional Fitness.
+On April 20, 2024, he won the Festivus Games at Hybrid Athletics.

 Wing and Lowe coach in British Columbia.
 Their students include: